 - When Hellboy and Johann have a locker room disagreement in Hellboy II, Johann, being a formless ectoplasmic being and thus Made of Air, travels inside the lockers and begins slamming them open, one at a time in Hellboy's face — and every other part of him — repeatedly.

-- In Home Alone 2, the two crooks hear a noise on the other side of the door.
+- In Home Alone 2: Lost in New York, the two crooks hear a noise on the other side of the door.
 It's a heavy toolchest, which smashes them and the door against the opposite wall.
 In utterly unrealistic fashion, they only get their noses bent.

 - In Lady Frankenstein, Charles slams the door of the laboratory cold room door into the Monster's face during the final battle.